Privacy Policy

 We store the minimum data required to deliver the integration:

-We do not store message bodies or comment text beyond the time required to relay them to the destination system.
+We do not intentionally retain message bodies or comment text beyond the period reasonably necessary to relay them to the destination system (including delivery, retries, incident handling, and short-term operational recovery).
 Audit log entries record metadata only.

 2. Legal basis for processing (GDPR Art.
 6)